 You’ll also need to accept that your tiny friend may be difficult, if not impossible, to house train.
 Bladder problems such as incontinence are common in teacup dogs, and it is hard to potty train a dog with such a tiny bladder.

 Teacup Yorkie Breeders

-The reason of course is money.
+The reason, of course, is money.

 Teacup Yorkie Price

-And the demand is high.
+And demand is unfortunately high.

-Finding a healthy teacup puppy is therefore a big challenge, one that many veterinary experts would describe as impossible.
+Finding a healthy teacup puppy is a challenge.
+One that many veterinary experts would describe as impossible.
 We don’t yet have the means to miniaturize a truly perfect dog.

 Teacup Yorkies – Summary

 Tiny dogs are incredibly appealing.
-If you find yourself longing for a Teacup Yorkie, your feelings are very natural and human.
+If you find yourself longing for a teacup Yorkie, your feelings are natural and human.
 You may even feel that you are rescuing this little scrap of life.

-- Accidents – The risks to your dog of being tiny in a busy human world
+- accidents – the risks to your dog of being tiny in a busy human world

-You can discover more more about finding the right puppy for your family in our puppy search series.
+You can discover more about finding the right puppy for your family in our puppy search series.

-The American Kennel Club – Yorkshire Terrier
+The American Kennel Club

-The Kennel Club – Teacup puppies
+The Kennel Club

 McGreevy PD, et al. Dog Behavior Co-Varies with Height, Bodyweight and Skull Shape, PLoS ONE, 2013.